"The Land of Hope Trust is a fine South African story.

 The name of the Trust – and the ‘Land of Hope’ labels on the wines – evoke the idea perfectly.
 In the ups and downs of life, hope stirs dreams and optimism.

 The LOH trustees know their duty: to equip the next generation with the skills and confidence to promote entrepreneurial vim, a sense of adventure and optimistic self-reliance.

 The LOH Trust is not a big corporate, attention-seeking, one-off stitch-up to claim empowerment-worthiness or preferential procurement processes and proceeds.

-It is an ‘organic’ enterprise by a small, cohesive band of workers driving their own Land of Hope wine venture with organized conviction, galvanized by their experience and knowhow at the Radford Dale, the infrastructural ‘mothership’ of this symbiotic, mutually reinforcing arrangement that enables tangible gain-sharing.
+It is an ‘organic’ enterprise by a small, cohesive band of workers driving their own Land of Hope wine venture with organised conviction, galvanized by their experience and knowhow at Radford Dale, the infrastructural ‘mothership’ of this symbiotic, mutually reinforcing arrangement that enables tangible gain-sharing.

 The beneficiaries wear two hats in their fields of expertise, in vineyard management, wine-making, packaging, distribution, marketing, for the Land of Hope Trust and Radford Dale.